Workplace Microaggressions: 15 Often Misused Words That Offend

 7. “He looks like a thug.”

-Most specifically, the phrase has been used to describe many Black Lives Matter protesters, as well as victims of police brutality.
+Most specifically, the phrase has been used to describe many Black Lives Matter protesters and victims of police brutality.
 In many news articles and social posts, groups of black people gathered together quickly became associated with the word “thugs” – and inappropriately so.

 Some prominent activists and black writers have even pointed out that “thug” may be evolving into a replacement for the n-word in 2021.
-Other black athletes and actors have commented on the word’s racially charged properties.
+Likewise, other black athletes and actors have commented on the word’s racially charged properties.

 8. “You look so exotic!”